-Ladies aren't the only ones jumping on the green bandwagon.
-We're predicting that this statement color will also be one of the biggest groom and groomsmen trends this year, and a velvet green jacket is a seriously cool option for any guy who wants to feel like a million bucks.
+If you're wearing a tuxedo on your big day, a velvet green jacket is a seriously cool option that's bound to make you feel like a million bucks and stand out from your groomsmen.
 Keep the rest of your ensemble simple in neutral colors (we like a classic black bow tie) for the sharpest look.

-Fresh greenery is, naturally, one of our favorite green wedding ideas.
-From ferns to eucalyptus, there are seemingly endless options when it comes to using greenery as decor, and it looks gorgeous both on its own and as a supplement to other florals.
+This should come as no surprise: Fresh greenery is one of our favorite green wedding theme ideas.
+From ferns to eucalyptus, there are seemingly endless options when it comes to greenery wedding inspiration, and it looks gorgeous both on its own and as a supplement to other florals.
 If you really want to play up the earthy vibes at your wedding, skip the bright flowers and go heavy on the greenery, as showcased here in this fern-filled ceremony aisle.

 Creating a wedding lounge area for your guests is a great way to encourage conversation when people aren't seated at their tables.
 A velvet furniture set in a rich green hue screams luxury.

-Going for a casual winter wedding aesthetic?
+Going for a winter wedding aesthetic or Christmas theme?
 Instead of pairing the traditional green and red, opt for a color combo that's more unexpected, like this blue and green tartan runner.
 It feels seasonal and festive without being in-your-face holiday.

 Add a splash of green to your wedding tablescapes with the help of colored napkins.
-This is one of our favorite green wedding ideas for a garden soirée – the bare wood table combined with loosely arranged centerpieces and simple metal chairs are reminiscent of the English countryside in springtime.
+This is one of our favorite green wedding ideas for a garden wedding theme—the bare wood table combined with loosely arranged centerpieces and simple metal chairs are reminiscent of the English countryside in springtime.

 We'll always love traditional floral centerpieces, but greenery-only arrangements can make for a stylish alternative if flowers aren't really your thing.
 Consider using foliage and greenery that grows locally to your venue (like Spanish moss in the South, for example) for the most personal touch.

-Going the bohemian route?
+Going the boho wedding theme route?
 Pair green hobnail goblets with a patterned table runner, potted succulents, and clear glass bottles table for a look that's fiesta-ready.

 Adorn the chairs of the happy couple with oversized greenery swags.
 This is one of the most versatile green wedding ideas, since you can change the look to be more classic or relaxed, depending on the amount and type of greenery used.

 Treat your guests to bottles of gourmet olive oil as wedding favors.
-Not only is this something they'll actually get use out of (see more creative wedding favor ideas here), but a decorative food setup like this is one of our top 2019 wedding trends.
+Not only is this something they'll actually get use out of (see more creative wedding favor ideas here), but a decorative food setup like this makes for an Instagrammable moment.